No Depression (album): Recording

 Six months before signing a full contract with Giant/Rockville, Uncle Tupelo recorded the tracks for No Depression over ten days in January 1990 at Fort Apache South, a musician-run studio in the Roxbury neighborhood of Boston, Massachusetts.
 As the trio could not afford the cost of recording at a twenty-four track studio in nearby Cambridge, they settled on the cheaper Fort Apache studio.
 The album cost US$3,500 to produce, $1,000 of which went to in-house producers Sean Slade and Paul Q. Kolderie.
 The band was interested in working with Slade and Kolderie after hearing their production of Dinosaur Jr.'s album Bug.
 The producers allowed Farrar to use the same 1961 Gibson Les Paul guitar that J. Mascis used on Bug, which gave the power chords on No Depression a richer tone.

 Slade and Kolderie suggested that the band deemphasize the roots rock influences heard on Not Forever, Just for Now and convinced them to replace the harmonica parts with pedal steel guitar.
 For this, Slade and Kolderie recruited guitarist Rich Gilbert of Human Sexual Response for the recording.
 The tracks were recorded using little overdubbing; only a few banjo and acoustic guitar parts were later added to the songs.
 At the suggestion of Slade and Kolderie, No Depression was recorded on eight-track, so "the music would compress and "jump" off the tape during playback".
 The recording sessions occurred before Uncle Tupelo officially became affiliated with Giant Records, so there was little input from the label.

 Lyrically the songs reflected the band members' experiences growing up in Belleville.
 Farrar and Tweedy romanticized tales about unemployment, alcoholism, and the feeling of living in a small town in an effort to emulate the profundity of songwriters such as Woody Guthrie.
 Musically, No Depression was influenced by the start-stop musical pattern of the Minutemen.
 The cover of the album features a blurry photo of the band, taken by J. Hamilton, reminiscent of the albums released on Folkways Records.

+Music

+Combining elements of punk rock and country music, No Depression "brims with an almost childlike naiveté," according to Saby Reyes-Kulkarn of Paste.